MatthewSmith430/CompaniesHouse/README.md

 Companies House
 ================

+NOTE: README TO BE UPDATED SOON - THERE HAVE BEEN CHANGES TO THE FUNCTION NAMES ETC.

 This is an R package aimed at helping in extracting data from companies house: <https://www.gov.uk/government/organisations/companies-house>

 It particular, it provides a way to search for companies and extract a set of company numbers.
 These company numbers can then be used to identify company directors.